lasanthamudalige/personal-website/README.md

 # Personal website

-A website done using html and css in 100 days of code.
+Simple website using html and css.